 - Don’t confuse pleasure with happiness.
 Pleasure comes from the quick-fixes that give us joy – shopping, alcohol, sex, listening to great music, seeing great beauty.
 Happiness comes from self-actualization and meaning.
 Pleasure is important to a happy life, but pleasure alone is not sufficient.

 - Smile.
 If you smile, you will be happier.

-- Improve your posture Did you know that your posture and body language not only shapes how people see you, but it also shapes how you feel about yourself?
-Watch this TED talk if you’re not convinced.
+- Improve your posture.
+Did you know that your posture and body language not only shapes how people see you, but it also shapes how you feel about yourself?
+Improving your posture is a great starting point you can do anytime.

 - Find the time for what you want to do.
 A lot of us constantly complain about not having enough time, or being too busy to do things we want to do/accomplish.
 What we need to realize is that we’re the ones putting ourselves in those situations in the first place.
 If you feel trapped in a job, are you actively taking steps to extricate yourself from the situation?
 If you are, then you shouldn’t waste time complaining.
 If you’re not, what are you complaining about?